 - 2.9 The Council delivers its services from a small number of administrative and operational properties.
 It also retains a small number of serviced tenancy properties. - i.
-Administrative offices (7): Around 500 FTEs operate from Hemel Hempstead Civic Centre, and the Council also runs the Maylands Business Centre which is used to support small businesses.
-Berkhamsted Civic Centre and The Bury are also retained as administrative buildings although neither is used to deliver Council services; they are used to accommodate other public sector organizations and provide community facilities.
-39 and 41 The Marlowes have been purchased to provide temporary administrative offices to support the transition from the Civic Centre to the new Public Sector Quarter and the Old Court House will be included in the public sector footprint to be redeveloped (see paragraph 1.16i). - ii.
-Operational Depots (4): The Council operates depots from which around 180 FTEs deliver Environmental Services, and some elements of Residential and Regulatory Services; the main depot is at Cupid Green in Hemel Hempstead with three further depots at Berkhamsted, Tring and Kimps Way, Hemel Hempstead.
+Administrative offices (7): Around 600 employees operate from Hemel Hempstead Civic Centre, and the Council also runs the Maylands Business Centre which is used to support small businesses.
+Berkhamsted Civic Centre and The Bury are also retained as administrative buildings although neither is used to deliver Council services; they are used to accommodate other public sector organizations and provide community facilities. - ii.
+Operational Depots (4): The Council operates depots from which around 150 employees deliver Environmental Services, and some elements of Residential and Regulatory Services; the main depot is at Cupid Green in Hemel Hempstead with three further depots at Berkhamsted, Tring and Kimps Way, Hemel Hempstead.
 Berkhamsted Depot is largely leased to partner organizations and is not vital to operational delivery. - iii.
-Service Tenancies (7): These are properties which have historically been tied to a specific role, such as cemetery caretakers.
+Service Tenancies (7): These are properties which have historically been tied to a specific role, such as cemetery caretakers. - 2.10 The Council's operational assets are currently valued at £17.452m, although the new Forum will increase the total value invested in operational assets once it is built.